 Jewish Family Service regularly monitors liquidity required to meet its operating needs and other contractual commitments.
 For purposes of analyzing resources available to meet general expenditures over a 12-month period, Jewish Family Service considers all expenditures related to its ongoing activities of providing senior services, counseling and case management, family and community education, adoption and financial aid, as well as the conduct of services undertaken to support those activities to be general expenditures.
 As a part of Jewish Family Service's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations become due.
-Financial assets available for general expenditure, that is, without donor or other restrictions limited their use, within one year of the statement of financial position date, compromise the following at June 30, 2019.
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of the statement of financial position date, compromise the following at June 30, 2020 and 2019.

-Financial assets:

-Cash and cash equivalents \$ 26,493 Grants receivable from Jewish Federation 12,511 Contributions receivable 12,728 Accounts and other receivables, less allowances 12,550 Investments 986,586 Total financial assets, at year-end 1,050,868 Less amounts unavailable for general expenditures within one year, due to: Contributions restricted for specific programs (37,064) Net Assets held in perpetuity (25,000) Financial assets available to meet cash needs for general expenditures within one year \$ 988,804
+Financial assets: 2020 2019 Cash and cash equivalents \$ 114,244 \$ 26,493 Grants receivable from Jewish Federation 16,700 12,511 Contributions receivable 900 12,728 Accounts and other receivables, less allowances 8,770 12,550 Investments 1,028,636 986,586 Total financial assets, at year-end 1,169,250 1,050,868 Less amounts unavailable for general expenditures within one year, due to: Contributions restricted for specific programs (27,144) (37,064) Endowment (26,433) (25,000) Financial assets available to meet cash needs for general expenditures within one year \$ 1,115,673 \$ 988,804